All Episodes

 I don't take them anyway.

-I mean, you know, looking at my medicine cabinet is it's like an alternate universe compared to a typical American consumer.
+I mean, you know, looking at my medicine cabinet is, it's like an alternate universe compared to a typical American consumer.

 But then again, I almost never get sick.

-You know, it's it's pretty easy.
+You know, it's pretty easy.

 So anyway, it's being reported that some pregnant liberal women, and I would show you the video of this, but I don't know for sure if it's legit.